cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 1. Create a new dashboard in `ANALYTICS_PRD`  based on the version in `main`, following the "Creating a new..." workflow.
     This version is now your production dashboard!
+1. Delete the old development dashboard in Snowflake to prevent clutter.

 #### Propose changes to the dashboard